pentandra/lifepreserver/content/blog/what-is-genealogy/index.markdown

 [^caveat]:

-    It is important to note that there are many knowledgeable genealogists that come to the table with some sort of autonomous research framework who use these tools for various purposes, despite the tools' inherent limitations.
+    It is important to note that there are many knowledgeable genealogists that come to the table with some sort of conceptual research framework who use these tools for various purposes, despite the tools' inherent limitations.

 [^analysis-trees]: